-In a long life spanning London, St Ives and Switzerland, Nicholson earned international acclaim and the admiration of peers such as Paul Nash and Piet Mondrian.
-Two rare and important works by the artist are offered in London on 22 March
+In a long life spanning London, St Ives and Switzerland, Nicholson never stopped experimenting and evolving as an artist, earning international acclaim and the admiration of peers such as Paul Nash and Piet Mondrian.
+Illustrated with works offered at Christie’s

 According to Ben’s biographer, Sarah Jane Checkland, ‘The initial shock of betrayal gradually hardened into hatred for his father.
 Not only was he now determined to succeed as an artist, but to do so by pursuing a course that diametrically opposed that of his father… Hence his commitment to abstraction.’

 The truth was probably more nuanced than that.
 For a start, Ben spent his career moving seamlessly back and forth between the figurative and the abstract, rather than being devoted to the latter.